tjheslin1/sunday-arcana-recruitment/doc.md

 _Prerequisite: 15th-level warlock; at least one recruited follower_
 <div style='margin-top:0px'></div>

+You can take this eldritch invocation multiple times.
+<div style='margin-top:0px'></div>

 Rather than wait until your patron extends an offer to those you have recruited, you strike a bargain with a follower of your choice and become their patron.
 Their arcane research and the magic bestowed by you increase, or otherwise grant, them facility with spells.